What are grievances?

 If a grievance procedure is contractual and not handled correctly, the employer may be liable to receive a claim from an employee for breach of contract.
 If an employee feels like they have to leave the company due to consequences or actions from their grievance, then they may claim constructive dismissal.
 There could also be a risk of an employee claiming unfair dismissal and further consequences to consider such as a breakdown of relationship of mutual trust and confidence between the employer and employee and loss of morale.

-We can help you with grievances
+How can we help you with grievances?

 We can support in these situations by advising or guiding you through the process.
 This could entail the investigation, holding a hearing and managing the outcome.

 We can provide the essential documents, offer recommendations going forward, provide training and development, review your policies and ensure the decided outcome is fully understood.